LCD-UCCS/fhe-mpc-privacy-preserving-computation/README.md

 computation system built with two complementary approaches:

-- **Fully Homomorphic Encryption (FHE)** for outsourced computation on encrypted datasets using a central server and a local data-owner application.
+- **Fully Homomorphic Encryption (FHE)** for outsourced computation on encrypted datasets using a semi-trusted central server and a local data-owner application.
 - **Multi-Party Computation (MPC)** for collaborative computation where multiple parties jointly compute results without revealing their raw inputs.